promanenko/gigaspaces-sbp-jekyll/storm-integration.markdown

 # Storm in a Nutshell
 Storm is a real time, open source data streaming framework that functions entirely in memory.
 It constructs a processing graph that feeds data from an input source through processing nodes.
 The processing graph is called a "topology".
 The input data sources are called "spouts", and the processing nodes are called "bolts".
 The data model consists of tuples.
 Tuples flow from Spouts to the bolts, which execute user code.
 Besides simply being locations where data is transformed or accumulated, bolts can also join streams and branch streams.

 Storm is designed to be run on several machines to provide parallelism.
 Storm topologies are deployed in a manner somewhat similar to a webapp or a XAP processing unit; a jar file is presented to a deployer which distributes it around the cluster where it is loaded and executed.
-A topology runs until it is killed.
+A topology runs until it is terminated.

 ![alt tag](/sbp/attachment_files/storm/storm-nutshell.png)